-37 In the Residents Monitoring Survey, residents were asked what issues were particularly concerning, as opposed to which issue was of 'most' concern.
+12 In the Residents' Monitoring Survey, residents were asked what issues were particularly concerning, as opposed to which issue was of

-38 There has been an error in calculation of Burglary/Theft numbers in previous reports.
-The error has been corrected and data u pdated accordingly.
+There has been an error in calculation of Burglary/Theft numbers in previous reports.
+The error has been corrected and data backdated accordingly.